unixorn/rainbowie/README.md

 Its recommended to use nerd-fonts complete.

 ## Installation
-Simply drop the .zsh-theme file inside <OMZSH>/custom/themes/
+Source the file from your .zshrc with `source PATH`